 You can also view your scheduled, sold, and unsold listings with variations in My eBay.

-You can revise a listing by selecting Revise from the listing's drop-down menu in My eBay or by clicking the Revise your item link in your listing.
+You can revise a listing by selecting Revise from the listing's drop-down menu in My eBay or by clicking Revise your item in your listing.

 You can change variation details, prices, quantities, and pictures.

-If you choose to list in 2 categories, make sure that both categories allow listings with variations.
+If you list in 2 categories, make sure that both categories allow listings with variations.